 Jewelry Logistics Best Practices

-In your jewelry eCommerce, you have a very important partner.
-It is your post carrier, the one who will do all the sending.
-So make sure you choose the right one.
-It’s amazing how the logistics can improve if you reduce the cost of sending of your jewelry.
+- In jewelry eCommerce, you have a very important partner – is your shipping carrier.
+He will do all the sending, so make sure you choose the right one.
+It’s amazing how logistics can improve sales by reducing the cost of sending jewelry.
 For example, from $60 to $30.
 These are very important numbers.
 Saving $30 on a $500 purchase can significantly change your price proposition to the client.
 Stay proactively in contact with your carrier.
 Bargain to get better prices.

-Do not get stuck with your provider.
+- Do not get stuck with your provider.
 At least once a year research and choose the best logistics operator for your business.
-There is definitely no shame in switching carrier from time to time.
+There is no shame in switching carriers from time to time.
 Work with more than one carrier, and optimize what they offer to your jewelry.
-It can save a lot of money in international shipping, or alternatively, you can provide a much better offer.
-In addition to standard economy shipping, you can take it higher by quick shipping with next-day delivery by FedEx, or other providers.
+It can save you and your buyers a lot of money, or you can provide more than one option.
+In addition to standard economy shipping, you can offer quick shipping with next-day delivery by FedEx, or other providers.

-Use good insurance.
+- Use good insurance.
 A good bargain can make insurance very affordable, especially by lowering the minimum payment to the insurance company.
-If you are able to lower it from $50 to $20, in fine jewelry or diamond jewelry, it saves you $30 on each delivery.
+If you can lower it from $50 to $20, in fine jewelry or diamond jewelry, it saves you $30 on each delivery.
 Of course, switching to the monthly calculated fee (f.i.
 0.3% of the delivery or even 0.1% if you are strong enough) will also significantly improve the offering to buyers.

-To summarize, when selling jewelry online, it’s important to understand what your buyers really buy.
-Your offering is not only the product but everything around it.
+When selling jewelry online, it’s important to understand what exactly you offer to your buyers.
+This includes not only the product but the whole experience.
 Always keep in mind the 3 ingredients of a successful jewelry business, with logistics being one of them.
 Get local, get quick, use fulfillment centers, and learn the legal part.
 These will be a real game-changer.